johnstaveley/RaspberryPiControl/README.md

 - Connect Pi and relay board to 5V 3A supply
 - Mounting components on Din rail is optional but just helps to make things tidier
 - In Azure.
 Iot Hub and go to the following blades:
   - Shared access policy.
-For device and put in IoTHubConnectionString
+For DEVICE and put in IoTHubConnectionString
   - IoT Devices.
 Add your Raspberry Pi
   - Networking.
 Don't put in IP restrictions if you want your azure function to be able to contact the IoT Hub
 - In order to get the program to run when the Pi is started, do the following: